wyk9787/Projects/BlockChain(BitCoin)/README.md

 # Block Chains

+## Usage Example
+`javac src/*.java`
+`java src/BlockChainDriver 300` (You can replace 300 by any positive value to start with)

+Since it's mining the nonce the nonce to match the criteria, it may take a few seconds to run before anything shows up

 ## Background
 - Blockchain is a sequence of records built to be highly resitant to change
 - Blockchains was first used in 2008 to record transactions for the cryptocurrency Bitcoin